Experienced Financial Advisor Compensation

 In addition to your compensation package, Financial Advisors in the past have had the opportunity to invest in Edward Jones' parent company, The Jones Financial Companies, L.L.L.P., a Missouri limited liability limited partnership ("JFC").
-Historically, limited partnership offer selection has been based on the minimum requirements of running a profitable and ethical branch as well as minimum tenure requirements.
+Historically, limited partnership offer selection has been based on the minimum tenure and profitability requirements and the running of an ethical branch as well as minimum tenure requirements.
 After meeting this basic criteria, other considerations have been leadership and the Financial Advisor's assistance to others in his or her region and the firm12.
-As of December 31, 2016, more than 19,000 current and former Edward Jones associates are limited partners of JFC.
+As of January 2, 2019, more than 25,000 current and former Edward Jones associates are limited partners of JFC.

 *On Wall Street, April, 2015.
 In super regional and regional categories, Edward Jones was No. 1 for production levels $2 million, $1 million and $600,000.
 Past performance is not a guarantee of future results.
 Individual Financial Advisor experiences vary.
 Edward Jones has the sole discretion to change its compensation policies and practices at any time.

-12Limited partnership interests is a security and can only be acquired through a security offering that complies with the secuirites laws.
-The offering of liminted partnership can only be made through a registered offering document or pursuant to an exemption.
-There is no assurance that the firm will engage in future offerings of limited partnership or that the offering criteria will be the same as in the past.
-Invitation to participate in any offering is at the discretion of the firm.
+12Limited partnership interests (LP) in JFC are securities and can only be acquired through a securities offering that complies with the securities laws.
+Offers of LP can only be made by prospectus or other disclosure document.
+There is no assurance that JFC will engage in future offerings of LP or that offering criteria will be the same as in the past.

 We like it here.
 We think you will too.